 14 Symonds Yat Rock Trail, Forest of Dean

-With spectacular views across the River Wye and the forest beyond, Symonds Yat Rock is a fabulous place to visit in autumn as the forest turns to gold.
-This moderate 2.8 mile loop walk not only takes in fantastic views, but also hidden waterfalls, a trip on a hand ferry and other perfect spots to enjoy the autumn colour.
+With spectacular views across the River Wye and the forest beyond, Symonds Yat Rock is a fabulous place for autumn walks as the forest turns to gold.
+This moderate 2.8 mile loop autumn walk not only takes in fantastic views, but also hidden waterfalls, a trip on a hand ferry and other perfect spots to enjoy the autumn colour.

 Explore Symonds Yat Rock.